Optimal Provable Robustness of Quantum Classification via Quantum Hypothesis Testing: Results

-With this, the relation between quantum hypothesis testing and robustness becomes more evident: if the \emph{optimal} hypothesis test on average fails to distinguish the two states, then a classifier will predict both states to belong to the same class.
+With this, the relation between quantum hypothesis testing and robustness becomes more evident: if the \emph{optimal} hypothesis test performs poorly when discriminating the two states, then a classifier will predict both states to belong to the same class.
 In other words, viewing a classifier as a hypothesis test between the benign input $\sigma$ and the adversarial $\rho$, the optimality of the Helstrom operators implies that the classifier $\y$ is a worse discriminator and will also not distinguish the states, or, phrased differently, it is robust.
-This result formalizes the intuitive connection between quantum hypothesis testing and robustness properties of quantum classifiers.
-While the former is concerned with finding operators that are optimal with respect to discriminating two states, the latter is concerned with finding conditions on states for which a classifier does \emph{not} discriminate.
+This result formalizes the intuitive connection between quantum hypothesis testing and robustness of quantum classifiers.
+While the former is concerned with finding operators that are optimal for discriminating two states, the latter is concerned with finding conditions on states for which a classifier does \emph{not} discriminate.\\